Roman Polanski sexual abuse case: United States

-Whereas a number of those in Hollywood have rallied behind Polanski, The Los Angeles Times reports that most others in the United States seem to have a different perspective: "In letters to the editor, comments on Internet blogs and remarks on talk radio and cable news channels, the national sentiment is running overwhelmingly against Polanski."
-Following the rearrest, David Wells announced that he had lied in the Wanted and Desired documentary, claiming that director Marina Zenovich told him that the documentary would not air in America, if he refused to lie in it (which Zenovich denied).
-Wells then proceeded to blast Polanski, calling him a pedophile rapist.
-Wells said "It's outrageous.
+Whereas a number of those in Hollywood rallied behind Polanski, the Los Angeles Times reported that most others in the United States seemed to have a different perspective: "In letters to the editor, comments on Internet blogs and remarks on talk radio and cable news channels, the national sentiment is running overwhelmingly against Polanski."
+Following the rearrest, David Wells announced that he had lied in the Wanted and Desired documentary, claiming that director Marina Zenovich told him that the documentary would not air in America if he refused to lie in it (which Zenovich denied).
+Wells then criticized Polanski, calling him a rapist and pedophile.
+Wells said, "It's outrageous.
 This pedophile raped a 13-year-old girl.
 It's still an outrageous offense.
 It's a good thing he was arrested.
 I wish it would have happened years before."

-In May 2018, Polanski was expelled from the Academy of Motion Picture Arts and Sciences.
-The Academy stated: "The board continues to encourage ethical standards that require members to uphold the academy's values of respect for human dignity."
-Polanski's legal team responded to the dismissal by threatening a lawsuit stating the Academy had violated its code of conduct.
-The Academy responded to Polanski's lawyers by stating: "The Board of Governors retains its independent duty and authority as outlined in the bylaws to address and take action on any matter, whether submitted by the process outlined above or not, related to a member's status and to enforce the Academy's Standards of Conduct."
+In May 2018, Polanski and Bill Cosby were expelled from the Academy of Motion Picture Arts and Sciences.
+The Academy stated, "The board continues to encourage ethical standards that require members to uphold the academy's values of respect for human dignity."
+Polanski's legal team responded to the dismissal by threatening a lawsuit stating that the Academy had violated its code of conduct.
+The Academy responded to Polanski's lawyers by stating, "The Board of Governors retains its independent duty and authority as outlined in the bylaws to address and take action on any matter, whether submitted by the process outlined above or not, related to a member's status and to enforce the Academy's Standards of Conduct."
 Polanski's wife Emmanuelle Seigner turned down an invitation to join the Academy in support.